jmdvella/3dsmax-scripts/README.md

 Function of the script:
 Take Vray materials and convert them to Standard Materials for exporting to FBX.
 These settings allow direct import into Blender and set up a PBR material with correct default settings.

-Works for Vray Materials using Roughness/Metallic workflow.
-Works for Vray2Sided Materials.
-Works for Vray Materials in Multi-Sub materials.
+Works for Vray Materials using Roughness/Metallic workflow, Vray2Sided Materials, Vray Materials in Multi-Sub materials.

 Workflow designed for PBR Vray Materials - Textures converted are Diffuse, Roughness, Metallic, Normal, Opacity.